databrickslabs/delta-oms/docs/GETTING STARTED.md

-# Delta OMS - Getting Started
+# DeltaOMS - Getting Started

 The following tutorial will guide you through the process for setting up the Delta Operational Metrics Store (DeltaOMS) on your Databricks Lakehouse environment.